ritikabaghel/Violence_Against_Women/README.md

 ### Gender:-
 Whether the Respondent was Male or Female.
 ### Demographics Question:-
-Refers to the different types of demographic groupings used to segment respondents – marital status, education level, employment status, residence type, or age.
+Refers to the different demographic groupings used to segment respondents – marital status, education level, employment status, residence type, or age.
 ### Demographics Response:-
 Refers to the demographic segment into which the respondent falls (e.g., the age groupings are split into 15-24, 25-34, and 35-49)
         * Age (15-24, 25-34, 35-49)